 - WordPress 5.8 (current stable release) doesn’t support PHP 8.1.
 However, the upcoming WordPress 5.9 version (Jan 25, 2022) will.

 - If you do notice issues with your WordPress version, work with a qualified developer to debug your site before upgrading to PHP 8.1.

 - Not all plugins and themes might be yet compatible with PHP 8.1 and our support team is unable to assist with code compatibility issues.
 Ensure all your plugins and themes support PHP 8.1 before upgrading your PHP version.
-If you notice a plugin or theme issue on your site, we recommend downgrading to PHP 7.4 or PHP 8.0 and reaching out to the developer of the plugin or theme regarding the PHP 8.1 incompatibility.
+If you notice a plugin or theme issue on your site, we recommend downgrading to PHP 8.0 and reaching out to the developer of the plugin or theme regarding the PHP 8.1 incompatibility.

 - PHP 8.1 and PHP 8.0 are not yet compatible with ionCube Loader.
 If you rely on ionCube Loader for your site, do not upgrade to PHP 8.1 at this time.